A Conversation With Nursing Home Fall Lawyer in Louisville Seth Gladstein

 Some falls simply happen by accident – and the injured resident is treated quickly, thoughtfully, and thoroughly by staff members.
 But all too often nursing home falls are the result of negligence.
 Why did your senior loved one fall and who is responsible for damages?
 Here are a few common reasons for nursing home fall injuries:

 - Understaffing.
 Understaffed elder homes mean unsupervised seniors.
 These seniors may be forced to engage in activities that are not safe (going to the restroom, bathing, or leaving their bed) without assistance.

 - Poor staff training.
 Poorly trained nurses and nurse assistants can be just as dangerous as no staff at all.
 They can drop patients, ignore patients, or not give patients the proper help that they need.
 They may also have an improper response to a fall.

 - A dangerous nursing home environment.
 Your senior loved one may have fallen because of a lack of safety features, such as bed railings, bathroom railings, or floor pads.
 Or your senior could have tripped on carpet, an unsafe stairwell, or other hazard.
 It is the nursing home’s responsibility to keep their environment safe for both residents and visitors.

 - Nursing home abuse.
 In some cases, a resident may suffer a fall because they are the victims of abuse; for example, they were pushed by a staff member or purposefully left alone in the bathtub without assistance.

 It is imperative to understand how and why your loved one’s fall took place – and whether the injury was treated correctly after the fall occurred.
-A Kentucky nursing home negligence attorney can help you understand your case and explain whether or not you may be able to seek damages.
+A nursing home negligence attorney in Kentucky can help you understand your case and explain whether or not you may be able to seek damages.

 Contact Gladstein Law Firm And Speak To A Nursing Home Fall Claims Attorney Today